Everyone loves a good holiday at home or little trip away! But what really are the best places to visit in England?

-St Mawes in Cornwall is one of my favourite destinations in England, especially for an out of season break when the crowds have gone home.
+St Mawes in Cornwall is one of my favourite destinations, especially for an out of season break when the crowds have gone home.
 I've stayed a couple of times with the fabulous St Mawes Retreats enjoying views over the sailing boats bobbing in the bay, watching the ferry go back and forth to Falmouth and the St Anthony's Head lighthouse winking on the headland.
 With cliff walks, beaches and gorgeous gardens nearby it's quite a magical place to be beside the sea.

 Read more about Heather's choice "St Mawes Here"

 Victoria Welton - "It would have to be Polperro!"